 About this bursary

-This bursary is for undergraduate students who are starting their course in the 2019–20 academic year and who are normally resident in England or a non-UK EU country.
-It supports students from lower income families and is funded by the university.
+This bursary is for undergraduate students who are starting their course at the University of Brighton in academic year 2020-21 and who are normally resident in England or an EU country.
+This bursary is also for students on non-salaried designated PGCE courses.

 The award is a cash bursary of £500 in each year of study.

-Students on a part-time course who meet the eligibility criteria will receive a pro rata cash bursary.
-Additional criteria apply in relation to study intensity of part-time courses.
+Students on part-time courses studying between 30 and 90 credits during the year, who meet the other criteria will receive a pro rata cash bursary in each year of study.

-The bursary will be paid in two equal instalments in the spring and summer term 2019.
+The bursary will be paid in two equal instalments in January 2021 and May 2021.

-If you are a care leaver or an estranged student additional support may be available:
+If you are a care leaver or an estranged student you will not be eligible for the University of Brighton bursary but alternative support may be available:

 Student Support Fund